KaliedaRik/sc-screen-recorder/README.md

 ### Known issues
 + The MVP makes use of the [Media Capture and Streams](https://developer.mozilla.org/en-US/docs/Web/API/Media_Capture_and_Streams_API) API's [getDisplayMedia()](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getDisplayMedia) function, which is not widely supported.
 It should work on latest desktop Chrome/Edge/Firefox/Safari, but will currently fail on Android Chrome, iOS Safari, etc. See the [Can I Use website](https://caniuse.com/?search=getDisplayMedia) for latest details.

 + The MVP makes use of Google's selfie-segmentation [MediaPipe solution](https://ai.google.dev/edge/mediapipe/solutions/guide).
-The code is not very efficient at the moment ... but needs must.
+The code is not very efficient at the moment ... don't shake your head too vigorously! ... but needs must.

-+ Shutting down the talking head video capture stream doesn't seem to shut down the camera (at least in Chrome on my machine).
-This is an important security flaw that needs to be fixed urgently!
++ The video recording functionality is primitive - the video output is restricted to `video/webm` and `video/mp4`.
+No encoding codec metadata has been added, so resulting video files will be larger than necessary.
+Users can solve the issue with the help of some robust video editing software or, for the more adventurous, [FFmpeg](https://www.ffmpeg.org/).
+Of course nowadays there's things like [ffmpeg.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm) which allows ffmpeg to run in the client but that (almost certainly) overkill for this MVP.